robert-westenberger/knowledgebase/sicp-js-exercises.md

 ```

 #### Exercise 2.76
 * Generic operations with explicit dispatch - Each generic selector is implemented as a function that checks the tag of its argument and calls the appropriate function for handling data of that type.
+Whenever a new type is added, all existing generic functions need to be modified to include dispatch on new type.
 ```
 function real_part(z) {
     return is_rectangular(z)